Changing the tempo in Garageband is as easy walking and chewing bubble gum.

 How To Identify The Tempo Of A Song

-As I’ve written in another article under the section, “Important things to Note When Chopping Music” (link here), identifying the tempo of a song can be challenging as a beginner, but after a few tries, you should be able to figure it out.
+As I explained in my editing guide, identifying the tempo of a song can be challenging as a beginner, but after a few tries, you should be able to figure it out.

 Every person, or most of them anyway, has the ability to find the beat of music naturally.